 For the next 100 miles, zooming up I-55 in the fog, we discussed music and life more than the Field Plan (our ostensible agenda).
 We never did discuss the Field Plan, but I’ll always fondly recall that night when Sen. Moseley Braun and I were Chasin’ the Trane in the rain.

 6. The Day I Organized a Presser with Barack…and Nobody Came (2000)

 Conservative Cong.
 Phil Crane - he ran to the RIGHT of Reagan in the ‘80 GOP Primary - represented the old 8th CD (NW Suburbs) for years, until losing to Melissa Bean.
-The prior cycle, he faced Lance Pressl, maybe Crane’s most well-informed foe.
+The prior cycle, he faced Lance Pressl.
 Lance devoured policy & budgets for breakfast, could speak astutely on a range of issues and actually did his own candidate questionnaires!
 Edit Boards loved him!

 This author was hired to do field & media for Pressl’s General election.
-We had some controversial radio spots and clever mail, but couldn’t get on TV (free or paid).
+We had controversial radio spots and clever mail, but couldn’t get on TV (free or paid).
 Lance was competing with other Dem candidates for air-time & $$$, and struggled to crack D-Trip’s Top Tier.
+We wrestled internally with how to address the incumbent's alcoholism (we never did).
 To break out of the pack, we decided to do one big Downtown presser a week before the General, on Halloween Eve.

 We had a pumpkin “jigsaw puzzle” over a blow-up of the square-jawed Crane’s face, and various luminaries would “unmask” Crane for his extremism on guns, choice, vets, environment, etc. Two luminaries were former Sen. Dawn Clark Netsch and a young Barack Obama, then in his 2nd term in the State Senate.